KAGA164/nrfxlib/nrf_rpc/doc/usage.rst

 Implementing remote procedure calls
 ###################################

-A specific API can be used remotely if encoders and decoders are provided for it.
+A specific API can be used remotely if RPC encoders and RPC decoders are provided for it.
 On one side, there are encoders that encode parameters and send commands or events.
 On the other side, there are decoders that decode and execute a specific procedure.

-The main goal of nRF RPC API is to allow the creation of encoders and decoders.
+The main goal of nRF RPC API is to allow the creation of RPC encoders and RPC decoders.

 Encoders and decoders are grouped.
 Each group contains functions related to a single API, such as Bluetooth or entropy.